adct-the-experimenter/ms-circuit-video-game/README.md

 # Mixed-Signal Circuit Video Games

-This is an ambitious project that will make a video game with analog circuit logic and digital rendering.
+This is an ambitious project that will make a video game system from a hybrid computing approach.

+The change was made from analog logic only to hybrid computing in order to give more options to developers.

+The bidirectional communication between digital & hybrid controller module and analog module allows for 4 options: analog logic & digital rendering; parallel computation between analog module and digital module; analog computation as part of digital computation; analog and digital module used for partial computation for a personal computer.

 Includes collection of test circuits.

-Output of analog circuit block will be some signals representing position of characters and other things.

-Digital rendering module will take a snapshot of these signal representations to draw a visual and aural representation of the game world.

 op-amp modeled in these circuits is LM358A.